What is Tiktok?

 Where to find the team

 To create an app, we always start with MVP for future bigger solutions and then provide optional post-launch services to scale up and update the solution.
-With us, to make app like TikTok will take approximately 7 months and will cost around $110 065.
+With us, making app like TikTok will take approximately 7 months and will cost around $110,065.